anonaddy/anonaddy/README.md

 You will need to set up your own server with Postfix so that you can pipe the received mail to the application.
 I'll add more details and instructions here soon.

+#### Who's behind AnonAddy?

+My name is Will Browning, I'm a web developer from the UK and an advocate for online privacy and open-source software.
+You can find me on [Twitter](https://twitter.com/willbrowningme) although I don't tweet that much!

 #### I couldn't find an answer to my question, how can I contact you?